Home » Protein on a Fruit-Based Diet? Know How To Get Enough

 Kalantar-Zadeh et al., (2020)

-For this reason, the recycling of amino acids (see above) has a two-fold advantage: we do not need to get so much protein from diet, and the kidneys have decreased workload!
+For this reason, the recycling of amino acids (see above) has a two-fold advantage: we do not need to get so much protein from diet, and the kidneys have a decreased workload!
 Kidneys are a key organ in detoxification and waste elimination:

 Is the protein content in today’s average diet causing health issues?
-The average protein intake in Western countries exceeds the recommendations of ca 50 grams by far: Americans consume around double the recommended amount – approximately 100 grams per day.
+The average protein intake in Western countries exceeds the recommendations of about 50 grams by far: Americans consume around double the recommended amount – approximately 100 grams per day.
 Thus, too much protein, not low protein, is more likely to currently be a cause of poor health outcomes in our modern society!
 A fact that is sadly reflected in poor kidney health and slow, ineffective detoxification, which is rampant in most modern civilizations.

 Why do carbs help maintain muscle mass?